Skip to main content

 Honours and Masters project

-Displaying 91 - 100 of 243 honours projects.
+Displaying 91 - 100 of 256 honours projects.

 Continual Few-shot reinforcement learning

 This project takes a different approach to RL, inspired by evidence that Hippocampus replays to the frontal cortex directly.
 It is likely used for model building, as opposed to the mainstream view in cognitive science and ML - where 'experience replay' ultimately improves policy.
 The predicted benefits are sample efficiency, better ability to generalize to new tasks and an ability to learn new tasks without forgetting old ones.
+The project objective is to improve biological models and advance state-of-the-art in continual reinforcement learning.

 Automated Video-based Epilepsy Seizure Classification and Sudden Unexpected Death in Epilepsy (SUDEP) Detection